Last updated on January 15, 2023 by Wandering our World

-Having visited both, we compare Punta Cana vs Puerto Plata below, and show you what each has to offer!
+Luckily after spending time in both, we’re here to compare Punta Cana vs Puerto Plata below, and show you what each has to offer!

-We then give you a run down of some of the best natural sights and things to do in each destination to help you decide which one is better for your holiday.
+We also give you a run down of some of the best natural sights and things to do in each destination to help you decide which one is better for your holiday.

 Let’s get started!

 - Which Has The Better Beaches & Activities?

 - Where To Stay According To Your Budget